Lions Fire

-Events
+Progression

 The Lions Fire was reported around noon on June 11, 2018.
 Started by a lightning strike, it was spotted near Lion Point in the Ansel Adams Wilderness in the Sierra National Forest.
 On June 22, the fire crossed into Inyo National Forest.
 The next day, the fire had spread due to heavy winds, growing to over 1000 acre and moving closer to Mammoth Lakes at approximately seven miles southwest.
-The Lions Fire has been burning in high elevations, approximately 6,000 to 8,000 in elevation, thriving on red fir.
+The Lions Fire has been burning in high elevations, approximately 6,000 to 8,000 feet in elevation, thriving on red fir.

 Strong winds overnight expanded the fire to 2383 acre.
 A temporary flight restriction was put in place over a five-mile radius on June 25.
 By the next day, the fire had burned into the Stairway Creek, northwest of the middle fork of the San Joaquin River.
 It also reached the Butte Fire (2017) footprint, which slowed the Lions Fire's westward movement.
 The Lions Fires expanded to over 3000 acre by the morning of June 28.
 As of June 30, the fire had slowed its progression and was seven percent contained and had burned 3300 acre.

 July 1 marked the fourth day of burn-out operations on the Lions Fire.
 By July 5, the fire had grown to 4,000 acre and was 60 percent contained, due to lack of fire growth and crews reinforcing firelines, to mitigate concerns about dryer weather and high winds.
 Air quality remained poor in Mammoth Lakes and the surrounding areas.

 By late August, the growth of the Lions Fire slowed, with containment gradually increasing.
 On October 1, 2018, InciWeb declared the Lions Fire to be inactive, as no more hotspots were detected within the fire perimeter.
 By then, the fire had burned at total of 13,347 acres.

-Impact
+Effects

 Health

 Wind patterns caused the fire's smoke to impact the air quality of Mammoth Lakes and other areas east of the fire.